 the good: Helps to bind and thicken the formulation to create a smooth, even-textured product.

 the not so good:Can irritate people with identified allergies to either xanthan gum or the type of grain that it is derived from.

 Who is it for?All skin types except those that have an identified allergy to it.

 Synergetic ingredients:Works well with most ingredients

 Keep an eye on:Nothing to keep an eye on here.

 What is Xanthan Gum used for?

+In cosmetics and personal care products, xanthan gum functions as a binder, emulsifier, and a thickening agent.
 As the name implies, a binder is an ingredient that binds together other ingredients.
-Therefore, as a binder, xanthan gum functions to prevent other ingredients used in a cosmetic formulation from coming apart.
+As a binder, xanthan gum functions to prevent other ingredients used in a cosmetic formulation from separating or splitting.
 For example, binders are often used in pressed powders to keep them together in the container.

 It is possible for some people to have allergies to xanthan gum since it can be derived from corn, wheat, dairy, and soy.
 However, symptoms are thought to occur only after xanthan gum is ingested, rather than applied to the skin.